knardi/website/source/guides/ember_mvc.md

   <img alt="Rails MVC Diagram" src="/images/ember_mvc/railsmvc.png">
 </figure>

 It is important to keep this difference in mind when architecting your applications.

 [1] Although it is possible to use Ember.js on the server side, that is beyond the scope of this guide.
-# Ember.js MVC